folivermm/movies-front-end/README.md

 # Movies front-end

-This is the Front End Application for the WeLoveMovies project.
+This is the front-end application for the WeLoveMovies project.

 ## Getting Started